Gitorious-backup/gitorious-wiki/Wishlist.markdown

     * forking history visualization (graphical)
 * a simple bugtracker implementation inside gitorious
 * Integration with a bugtracker (or ticketing system)
+* Some sort of 'powered by gitorious' banners.
+I would be more than glad of placing it on my project's website